 Uganda is one of the top East African countries that is home to the largest population of Primate mammals.
 Such as; the endangered mountain gorillas, chimpanzees, Olive Baboons as well as the beautiful monkey species.
 The mountain gorillas are found in Maghinga and Bwindi impenetrable forest national park with about 21 habituated gorilla families.
 Whilst there are about 5000 chimpanzee individuals in Uganda, about 1450 are found in Kibale forest national park.
 Other chimpanzees can be spotted in various destinations in Uganda like; Budongo Forest protects about 800 individuals, kyambura gorge among other places.
 There are different species of exciting monkeys in Uganda which include; black and white monkeys, grey cheeked mangabey, patas monkeys, red tailed monkeys, vervet monkeys, L’hoest monkeys among others.

-Uganda Safari Bookings presents to the top primate tracking destinations in Uganda where you can go for gorilla trekking, chimpanzee tracking as well other other fun exciting tourist activities on the menu.
+Uganda Safari Bookings presents to the top primate tracking destinations in Uganda where you can go for gorilla trekking in Uganda and chimpanzee tracking as well other other fun exciting tourist activities on the menu.

 Bwindi forest is situated in the south western region of Uganda close to Virunga national park in DR-Congo.
 It is a recognized UNESCO World Heritage site covering an area of about 321 square kilometers.
 Bwindi forest is famous for offering the best gorilla trekking experience in Uganda.
 It hosts half of the remaining mountain gorilla population in the world and about 19 habituated gorilla families that are open for tourism.